AshishSardana/automatic-elevator-tracking/README.md

 Our project aims to implement a microcontroller based elevator monitoring system that constantly tracks the movement and floor status of a lift in real time and further records and display it on a website.

 For further applications, we can use the gathered data to make intelligent recommendations to commuters/residents to leave for lift accordingly.
-Since, the Lift tracking is happening in real time, authorities can also easily track down when the Lift is not operational and send Technician to repair it as soon as possible
+Since, the Lift tracking is happening in real time, mantainence can also easily track down when the Lift is not operational and send Technician to repair it as soon as possible

 ## Circuit Diagram: